Teleportation Fidelity of Binary Tree Quantum Repeater Networks: Average teleportation fidelity for uniform distribution

 \section{Average teleportation fidelity for uniform distribution}

-In a real network, all these links between the nodes can suffer a different level of noise and can be modeled by different $p_i$ values of the Werner states.
+In a real network (based on photonic qubits), parameters like detector efficiency, the likelihood of a photon being emitted in the correct mode, the probability of a photon being successfully sent into the fiber, attenuation losses in the fiber, etc., cause the qubit's coherence to be lost.
+This loss also varies from node to node, as it depends upon the distance between the nodes and also on the individual capacity of repeaters.
+This variation can be modeled by different Werner state parameters $p_i$ for each link \cite{Ferreira2024}.
+Accordingly, the probability that a single transmission attempt succeeds can be written as

+where $\alpha$ is the fibre attenuation coefficient and $d$ is the transmission distance.
+The time required to have one attempt to transfer a qubit is $\tau = d/c$ with $c$ is the speed of light in the fibre.
+If the photon is successfully detected, then $p_{\mathrm{det}} = 1$.
+In this scenario, $F^{\text{tel}}_{\text{avg}}$ goes down if we increase the intra-node distance ($d$) \cite{mylavarapu2024teleportation}.
 For a fixed number of nodes $N$ in each class of binary trees, we assign weights $\{p_i\}$ to the edges, where each weight is independently drawn from a uniform distribution, $p_i \sim \mathcal{U}(0,1)$.
 Since a binary tree with $N$ nodes contains $N - 1$ edges, each tree configuration is associated with $N - 1$ such weights.
-To include statistical robustness, we repeat this random weight assignment process 100 times ($T_1,T_2,...,T_{100}$) for each tree instance.
-In each time, the corresponding average teleportation fidelity, $F^{\text{tel}}$, is computed $\langle F_{\text{avg}}^{\text{tel}}\rangle _{T_1,...,T_{100}}$.
+To include statistical robustness, we repeat this random weight assignment process 100 times ($T_1,T_2,...,T_{100}$) for each tree instance, and each time, the corresponding average teleportation fidelity, $F^{\text{tel}}$.
 We then take the average of these values across all trials to obtain $\langle F_{\text{avg}}^{\text{tel}}\rangle _{T_1,...,T_{100}}$.
-The result is shown as a histogram in Fig.\ \ref{uniform1}.\\
+The result is shown as a histogram in Fig.\ \ref{uniform1}.

-For a large number of trials, the sample average of average teleportation fidelity will be almost equal to the average teleportation fidelity for the situation when all the weights $p_i = \frac{1}{2}$.
-This is due to the fact that the expectation value of $p_i$ is $\frac{1}{2}$ when we consider $\mathcal{U}(0,1)$.
+For a large number of trials, the sample average of average teleportation fidelity will be almost equal to the average teleportation fidelity for the situation when all the weights $p_i = 1/2$.
+This is due to the fact that the expectation value of $p_i$ is $1/2$ when we consider $\mathcal{U}(0,1)$.
 In this setting, $F_{\text{avg}}^{\text{tel}}$ can be computed $F_{\text{avg}}^{\text{tel}}$ as {\begin{small}

-\end{small}} \\ where $\mathcal{F}_i = \frac{1}{2}(1+p_1p_2\hdots p_i)$ and $p_1 = p_2 = \hdots = p_i = \frac{1}{2}$.
-It can be seen that for very large number of trials (In this case $T=100$), $\langle F_{\text{avg}}^{\text{tel}}\rangle _{T_1,...,T_{100}} \to F_{\text{avg}}^{\text{tel}}$.
-To such illustrations, for $N=15$ and 127 are shown in Table \ref{tab:uniform2}. \\
+\end{small}} \\ where $\mathcal{F}_i = \frac{1}{2}(1+p_1p_2\hdots p_i)$ and $p_1 = p_2 = \hdots = p_i = 1/2$.
+It can be seen that for very large number of trials (In this case $T=100$), $\langle F_{\text{avg}}^{\text{tel}}\rangle _{T_1,...,T_{100}} \to F_{\text{avg}}^{\text{tel}} (p=1/2)$.
+To such illustrations, for $N=15$ and 127 are shown in Table \ref{tab:uniform2}.